timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-09-18
+# Objectives for Today 2021-09-19

-- Begin adding the Rocket Powered Car.
+- Fix the nightly build area failures, still got a few dangling projects with random issues.
-- This is the spaghetti and meatballs of Rally of Rockets.
+- Player leaving the server and dropping for bad ping.

 **Purpose**

-Separate visuals from logic in Rally of Rockets to get project back to where it was.
+Step a little close to new Rally of Rockets playtest.